MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/Deploy and configure the report message add-in.md

 ---
-title: Deploy & configure the report message add-in
+title: Deploy and configure the report message add-in
 description: The steps to deploy and configure Microsoft's phish reporting add-in(s) aimed at security administrators search.product: search.appverid: